Welcome to Easy Money, where we make super-complicated financial stuff simpler to help you do it better.

 You are eligible for a HSA if you participate in a HDHP and don’t have any disqualifying exceptions.
 Any individual or family that is solely covered by a HDHP can benefit from the funds available in an HSA.

-For 2018, a HDHP is considered any insurance plan with a deductible that falls within a certain range.
-The 2018 guidelines are:
+In any given fiscal year, a HDHP is considered any insurance plan with a deductible that falls within a certain range.
+The range is set by the Internal Revenue Service.
+The 2019 guidelines for HDHPs are:

 |Individual Coverage||Family Coverage|